Day 3 of #YSJ10DoT: Following People

 6. Academic Mentors – There are several bloggers and tweeters who create a supportive community for other academic professionals and students, who have really useful advice and experiences to share on the various aspects of being or becoming an academic, from writing and publication to managing your career.
 Useful advice to pass on to your students, and possibly useful for you too!
 Follow @thesiswhisperer, @researchwhisperer, @ECRchat, @ThomsonPat, @NetworkedRes and even @phdcomics

 7. Outreach – Following your institution’s official account (@YorkStJohn), or admissions or outreach teams, can be a great way to find out what’s available to students before they arrive, and even get involved yourself to join up the institution’s work on widening participation.

 8. Associated Services and Professionals – There are lots of people on Twitter who can feed you useful information, but aren’t academics.
 Follow librarians, disability advisers, learning technologists, researchers and staff developers…all useful people to learn from and collaborate with!

-9. Policy makers – If you’re interested in government education policy, you could always follow politicians, or the select committees for Education, although we like to get our HE policy fix from @WonkHE.
+9. Policy makers – If you’re interested in government education policy, you could always follow politicians, or the select committees for Business, Information and Skills or Education

 How to grow your Twitter feed from here: